azMantas/bicepCloud-webApp/content/azureModules/storage/storageAccounts.md

 It's important to note that enabling cross-tenant replication for a storage account can have implications on data privacy, security, and compliance.
 Before enabling this feature, you should carefully consider your organization's requirements and ensure that you have the necessary permissions and agreements in place to store data across different tenants.

+## containers

+When creating a new container in an Azure Storage account, the 'parent' is set to 'blob' because the container is part of the Blob service.
+It signifies the hierarchy that the container belongs to, which is within the Blob service.
+The hierarchy structure in Azure Storage Account looks like this:

+- `Storage account` This is the top-level entity that represents your Azure Storage Account.
+It contains multiple services, such as Blob, File, Table, and Queue services.
+- `Blob service` This is a part of the Storage account, specifically designed for storing unstructured data as blobs.
+- `Container` This is a child of the Blob service, and it's a logical unit for organizing and storing blobs.
+- `Blob` This is the actual data object stored within a container.

+{{< hint warning >}}
+Container names in Azure Storage must begin and end with a letter or number, contain only lowercase letters, numbers, or dashes, and have no consecutive dashes.
+The name length should be between 3 and 63 characters.
+{{< /hint >}}

 ## networkAcls - deny

 The `defaultAction` property is part of the network access control settings in an Azure Storage Account.
 It specifies the default action to take when a request to access the storage account does not match any of the defined rules in the network access control list (ACL).